sfc-gh-dgillis/ml-demo/README.md

 Take for example the following images from the `DeepPCB/PCBData/group00041/00041` directory:

-A valid image of a PCB with no defects:
 ![Correct Image](https://github.com/Charmve/Surface-Defect-Detection/blob/master/DeepPCB/PCBData/group00041/00041/00041000_temp.jpg)

-A defective image of the same PCB with defects:
+> A valid image of a PCB with no defects

 ![Defective Image](https://github.com/Charmve/Surface-Defect-Detection/blob/master/DeepPCB/PCBData/group00041/00041/00041000_test.jpg)

+> A defective image of the same PCB with defects:

 The images are stored in a directory structure, and the labels are stored in text files.
 Each image has a corresponding text file that contains the labels for that image.